gdgib/home-assistant-exchange-calendar/README.md

 # also depend on exchangelib.
 ```

-For hassos/hass.io, you can use the [home-assistant/addons-development] add on to install exchangelib
+For hassos/hass.io, you can use the https://github.com/home-assistant/addons-development addon to install exchangelib
 ```
 pypi:
   - exchangelib